Frank Rizzo: Police commissioner

-Relationship with black Americans and police riots
+Relationship with Black Americans and police riots

-Rizzo's relationship with Philadelphia's black community was volatile, with the PPD's reputation suffering among black people.
+Rizzo's relationship with Philadelphia's Black community was volatile, with the PPD's reputation suffering among Black people.
 During Rizzo's tenure as division captain and commissioner, critics often charged that he was racially motivated, targeting activities in black neighborhoods.

-It was during Rizzo's tenure as deputy commissioner that black and white officers assigned to the city's predominantly black neighborhoods worked in tandem in an attempt to reduce friction between civilians and police forces.
-As commissioner, Rizzo's department had one of the largest percentages of black officers among large U.S. police departments, with 20% in 1968, at a time when other departments had little if any success in recruiting blacks.
+It was during Rizzo's tenure as deputy commissioner that Black and white officers assigned to the city's predominantly Black neighborhoods worked in tandem in an attempt to reduce friction between civilians and police forces.
+As commissioner, Rizzo's department had one of the largest percentages of black officers among large U.S. police departments, with 20% in 1968, at a time when other departments had little if any success in recruiting Black people.

-However, hiring of black officers declined sharply during Rizzo's tenure as police commissioner.
-From 1966 to 1970, the percentage of black police officers hired declined from 27.5% to 7.7%.
-This precipitated a decline in the overall proportion of black Philadelphia police officers: from 21% in 1967 to 18% in 1971.
+However, hiring of Black officers declined sharply during Rizzo's tenure as police commissioner.
+From 1966 to 1970, the percentage of Black police officers hired declined from 27.5% to 7.7%.
+This precipitated a decline in the overall proportion of Black Philadelphia police officers: from 21% in 1967 to 18% in 1971.

-One of the force's most widely publicized actions under Commissioner Rizzo was raiding the Philadelphia offices of the Black Panther Party on August 31, 1970, one week before the Panthers planned to convene a "People's Revolutionary Convention" at Temple University.
+One of the force's most widely publicized actions under Rizzo was raiding the Philadelphia offices of the Black Panther Party on August 31, 1970, one week before the Panthers convened the Revolutionary People's Constitutional Convention at Temple University.
 The officers performed a strip-search on the arrested Black Panthers before cameras, after a Fairmount Park Police Officer had been murdered.
 The picture ran on the front page of the Philadelphia Daily News and was seen around the world.
 Days later the charges against the Panthers were dropped for lack of evidence.
-Subsequently the search was ruled illegal.
+Subsequently, the search was ruled illegal.
 Four people unrelated to the Panthers were ultimately found guilty of the murder.

 As mayor, Rizzo's handling of the first MOVE incident in 1978 has been interpreted as supporting the charge of racism.
 When members of the group refused entrance to city inspectors, Rizzo evicted them through armed police action.
 Snipers were positioned around the house and the compound was blockaded by 1,000 police officers refusing any entry of food or water.
 When the police finally attempted to lay siege to the compound, officer James Ramp was killed in the conflict, and 16 other police and firefighters injured.
 Though MOVE members disagreed, it was claimed that Officer James Ramp was killed by MOVE gunfire.
 Eventually, the standoff was resolved without further loss of life, and the members of MOVE were arrested.
 One unarmed MOVE member, Delbert Africa, was beaten by multiple officers while leaving the MOVE house with his hands up.
 The incident as captured by the local news media shows Africa being dragged by his hair, struck with an officer's helmet, and kicked in the face and groin once on the ground.